pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/sharing-web-services.md

 `<distributionLocation>http://nactem.ac.uk/api/openminted/chebi</distributionLocation>`

-If you are using a typesystem, you must
+In addition, you must provide access to the typesystem that the web service deploys by

-(a) upload the typesystem in Maven and
+(a) uploading the typesystem in Maven and

-(b) include the name and identifier in the metadata record (using the elements _resourceName_ and _resourceIdentifier_ inside the module _componentDependencies/typesystem_), e.g.
+(b) providing information about it in the metadata record: please, use the elements _resourceName_ and _resourceIdentifier_ inside the module _componentDependencies/typesystem_), e.g.

 `<resourceName>Chebi Curation Type System</resourceName>`